-In planning and performing my audits of the financial statements, I considered East Side Fire Protection District No. 5's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of East Side Fire Protection District No. 5's internal control.
-Accordingly, I do not express an opinion on the effectiveness of East Side Fire Protection District No. 5's internal control.
+In planning and performing our audit of the financial statements, we considered East Side Fire Protection District No. 5's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of East Side Fire Protection District No. 5's internal control.
+Accordingly, we do not express an opinion on the effectiveness of East Side Fire Protection District No. 5's internal control.